X

 2. DevOps Culture and Mindset

 Course details: DevOps Culture and Mindset teaches the underlying principles of DevOps, focusing on culture and mindset.
-You'll learn how DevOps, which is founded on Lean principles, can help developers and operations teams collaborate better.
-The course is free, but for a fee, you can purchase a certificate that lets you access all course materials, including graded assignments.
+The course consists of four modules: essential DevOps concepts, the DevOps mindset, managing work in a DevOps culture and using DevOps to accelerate time to market.
+The course is free, but you can purchase a certificate that lets you access all course materials, including graded assignments.

 Who should take this course: Engineers who know how to use technical tools but want a primer on the DevOps philosophy.